 Coast Schoolies Week.

-got drugged with water.
-The attackers got the water from the Recharge Stations
+got drugged with "water".
+Only take water from the Volunteers.

 a lot during Schoolies, it happens to guys too.
 Most of the reported assaults